barchart/cmdty-pricing-network/docs/content/ScrapMonster.md

 * Is free trial available?

 ### Who is Scrap Monster?
 Scrap Monster provides accurate and updated recycling news, prices, and information to the industry.
-Additionaly their services connect and byers and sellers across local, national and global scrap markets.
+Additionally their services connect and byers and sellers across local, national and global scrap markets.
 For more information please visit https://www.scrapmonster.com/

 ### What data does Scrap Monster offer via cmdty Pricing Network?